Robert Colquhoun - PrintmakerBorn: 1914

 Cornish Woman with Goat1948-1951lithographH:41cm W:32cm£3,500

-Woman with Crab View details
+Woman and Crab (London Barmaid) View details

 The Trinket Seller1948lithographH:38cm W:29cmSoldSeated Woman View details